michellelclement/yoga-flow-ms1/README.md

 Website colors were finalised using Adobe Color.

 **Media**
-Photography Images: All photographs used were downloaded from the Royalty Free image website Pexels.
+Photography Images: All photographs used were downloaded from the Royalty Free image website [Pexels](https://www.pexels.com/)
-Location map: The map image was created by myself using Photoshop.
+Location map: The map image was created by myself using [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html)

 ### Acknowledgements